AzenTashis/Futures-Market-Strategy/README.md

 ## Author

-Created by Aryan Jajodia as a research and portfolio project focused on systematic trading, futures markets, and risk analysis.
+Created by Azen Tashis as a research and portfolio project focused on systematic trading, futures markets, and risk analysis.